Panglish

 English is a Germanic tongue that has borrowed strongly from "Romance" and other tongues.
 Panglish thinks: what if English had grown without these borrowings?

-• translation results screen with:
+• a screen of output with:

-• possible translation (powered by AI)
+• most likely "translations" (powered by AI)

 • next.js